Andy Todd (footballer, born 1974): Oldham Athletic

-On 27 January 2011, Todd joined Oldham Athletic after returning to the United Kingdom.
-He signed a contract for the remainder of the season.
+On 27 January 2011, Todd joined Oldham Athletic after returning to the United Kingdom, signing a contract for the remainder of the season.

 He made his debut for the club coming on against Carlisle United at Brunton Park.
 Todd made his first start for the club when replacing the suspended Reuben Hazell, starting against Carlisle United at Boundary Park.
 At the end of the season he was informed that he was out of contract and would not be offered a new deal.